honhathuy/DashGaussian/README.md

 2. Follow [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) to install dependencies.

 	Please notice, that the ```diff-gaussian-rasterization``` module contained in this repository has already been switched to the ```3dgs-accel``` branch for efficient backward computation.
-3. Install our Lanczos-resampling implementation for downsampling images.
+3. Install our Lanczos-resampling implementation for anti-aliased image downsampling.
 	```
 	pip install submodules/lanczos-resampling
 	```